 - Research (as defined in the Federal regulations (45 CFR 46): A systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.

-- Human Subjects (as defined in the Common Rule): Living individuals about whom an investigator (whether professional or student) conducting research obtains (1) data through intervention or interaction with the individual or (2) identifiable private information.
+- Human Subjects (as defined in the Common Rule): A living individual about whom an investigator (whether professional or student) conducting research (1) obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or (2) obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens.

 - ETSU Definitions:

 - Systematic Investigation: Typically a predetermined method for studying a specific topic, testing a specific hypothesis(es), answering a specific question or developing theory

 - Generalizable: To develop or contribute to generalizable knowledge typically means that results or conclusions of the activity are intended to be extended beyond a single person or an internal program.